YuanpengL/YuanpengL.github.io/_pages/about.md

 [paper](https://www.sciencedirect.com/science/article/pii/S0141029623004303)

-Given an input mesh, we reduce the number of different nodes through clustering and optimization.
+We present a clustering–optimization framework to reduce the number of geometrically distinct nodes in single- or double-layer space frames.
 </div>
 </div>